DanEdens/Resume/resume.md

 > 06/2018 - Present (07/2022)
 > [VIdeo detailing what we do at Geo-instruments](https://www.geo-instruments.com/implementing-geotechnical-monitoring-programs/)

-Geotechnical Monitoring specialist responsible for managing projects including Data collection, Web development, Risk mitigation and Compliance documentation for a variety of industries.
+Geo-technical Monitoring specialist responsible for managing projects including Data collection, Web development, Risk mitigation and Compliance documentation for a variety of industries.

 - Managed multiple projects with job sites across the Midwest.
 - Built backends for data collection and set up project Websites using Python, Javascript, NodeJS, MQTT, SQL, and PHP.